Blog

 Even freelancers who use filters consistently make these errors.

-Setting the budget range too wide.
-A $100–$5,000 budget range is not a filter — it is the absence of one.
+1. Setting the budget range too wide.
+A $100–$5,000 budget range isn't a filter.
+It's the absence of one.
 You end up competing against $10/hour freelancers at the low end and $200/hour agencies at the high end.
-Narrow the range to where you have a genuine competitive advantage based on your completed project history.
+Narrow the range to where you've got a genuine competitive advantage based on your completed project history.

-Ignoring client history entirely.
-A perfectly written proposal sent to a client who has never awarded a project is a wasted bid.
+2. Ignoring client history entirely.
+A perfectly written proposal sent to a client who's never awarded a project is a wasted bid.
 Client history is the single strongest predictor of whether a project will actually result in a hire.
-Check the client's profile before every bid — the two minutes it takes pays for itself in bids saved.
+Check the client's profile before every bid.
+The two minutes it takes pays for itself in bids saved.

 How a Freelancer Auto Bidding Tool Filters Differently